Liam-DeVoe/ossapi/docs/foreign-keys.rst

     deleted_by = disc.deleted_by
     print(last_editor.username, deleted_by)

-Models with similar attributes also define similar properties.
+This is not an exhaustive list.
+Models with similar attributes define similar properties.
 These properties are almost always named by dropping ``_id`` from the end of the attribute name.